cklokmose/warpmind/docs/BROWSER_COMPATIBILITY_FIXES.md

 - **Problem**: Browser examples were failing with eventsource-parser dependency errors
 - **Solution**:
   - Modified webpack configuration to properly bundle eventsource-parser
-  - Updated warpmind.js to correctly import eventsource-parser in both Node.js and browser environments
+  - Updated warpMind.js to correctly import eventsource-parser in both Node.js and browser environments
-  - All example files now use `../dist/warpmind.js` (bundled version) instead of `../src/warpmind.js`
+  - All example files now use `../dist/warpMind.js` (bundled version) instead of `../src/warpMind.js`

 ### 2. **TimeoutError Export Issue**
 - **Problem**: TimeoutError was not available in browser after webpack UMD bundling
-- **Solution**: Added `Warpmind.TimeoutError = TimeoutError;` to ensure TimeoutError is accessible as a property of the Warpmind class
+- **Solution**: Added `WarpMind.TimeoutError = TimeoutError;` to ensure TimeoutError is accessible as a property of the WarpMind class

 ### 3. **Corrupted HTML File**
 - **Problem**: basic-example.html had syntax errors and corrupted viewport meta tag